writetome51/get-url-query/README.md

 # getURLQuery(keyValuePairs): string

-Converts `keyValuePairs` to a url-escaped GET query string and returns it.
+Converts `keyValuePairs` to a URI-encoded GET query string and returns it.

 ## Examples